USF-IMARS/gee-multiple-hierarchy-spatiotemporal-classification/README.md

 Example ground truth data:
 * species-defined habitat data can be downloaded in the form of DwC-standardized taxonomic occurrence data from OBIS+GBIF
     * open an issue here to for code to import DwC occurrences into GEE
-* a tool for inputting "ground truth" data using a google earth engine app has been developed
+* use a tool for collecting "ground truth" image annotations
+    * A tool in google earth engine app is being developed
-    * open an issue here to set up a meeting
+    * see also the list [satellite-image-deep-learning/annotation](https://github.com/satellite-image-deep-learning/annotation)

 ### 2. select input parameters
 Input pameters are spatiotemporal layers containing input data for the model.